Gambell, Alaska: Climate

 Owing to the influence of the cold Bering Sea, Gambell has a polar climate (Köppen ET).
 Its hottest month averages cooler than 50 F. The climate features long, frigid and snowy winters alongside short cool summers.
 The cold sea creates pronounced seasonal lag, sufficient that April averages colder than December and May colder than October.

 Compared to most northern hemisphere polar climates, Gambell is relatively moderate, featuring only discontinuous permafrost and despite the freezing of the Bering Sea less frigid winters than typical for Asia and North America at similar latitudes.
-As an example, Iqaluit on the other side of North America averages 9.8 F-change colder over the year at a similar latitude, and Arviat on northern Hudson Bay 12 F-change colder despite being two degrees further south.
+As an example, Iqaluit on the other side of North America averages 9.8 F-change colder over the year at a similar latitude, and Arviat on northern Hudson Bay 12 F-change colder despite being two degrees farther south.

 Demographics

 Gambell first appeared on the 1910 U.S. Census as an unincorporated village.
-It formally incorporated in 1963.
+It was formally incorporated in 1963.